-In the second of our three-part series aimed at helping you make your home more environmentally friendly, we’ve teamed up with Home Building & Renovating Magazine to look at the alternative energy sources available to UK households.
+Read our guide to helping you make your home more environmentally friendly and take a look at the alternative energy sources available to UK households.

 Solar panels produce energy from daylight, rather than direct sunlight, so they still produce energy on cloudy or overcast days.